Before I started my personal finance journey, I knew almost nothing about money management. Needless to say, there was a huge learning curve.

 There are affiliate links in this post, meaning I may make a small commission at no additional cost to you.
 For more information, see my full disclosure policy here.

 There’s a big difference between wanting to do something and actually doing something.
 And the difference is almost always setting actionable goals.

 For many years, I would have told you that paying off debt was a top priority for me.
-And yet, Brandon and I were making the minimum payment every month on our six figures of debt.
+And yet, my husband and I were making the minimum payment every month on our six figures of debt.

 So yeah, we said it was a priority for us.
 But our actions proved that was not really the case.